Cantemo/AVLTAPlugin/README.md

    ```
 5. Assign the role _"AV LTA Roles" > "Subtitle"_ to the users/groups that should have access.

+**WARNING**: This plugin uses the VSSubtitleComponent and shape.getSubtitleComponents APIs introduced in Cantemo 6.0.4.
+Installation will succeed on older versions, but Cantemo will fail to start due to these missing APIs.
+To resolve this, either upgrade Cantemo or remove the code from the plugin that depends on them.

 ## Development

 This project uses [uv](https://docs.astral.sh/uv/) as the package and project manager.